ruricolist/spinneret/README.txt

 - Modern.
 Targets HTML5.
 Does not treat XML and HTML as the same problem.
 Assumes you will be serving your documents as UTF-8.

-- Flexible.
-Does not restrict tags: HTML5 is meant to be a living standard.

 - Composable.
 Makes it easy to refactor HTML generation into separate functions and macros.